-Bone density tests, commonly called DEXA Scans, measure how much calcium and other types of minerals are in an area of your bone.
-This test helps your health care provider detect osteoporosis and predict your risk of bone fractures.
+Bone Density Testing – Bone density tests, commonly called DEXA Scans, measure how much calcium and other types of minerals are in an area of your bone.
+This test helps your healthcare provider detect osteoporosis and predict your risk of bone fractures.

 As a woman gets older, her hormones change which can have an impact on not just the breasts, but also the bones.
 Protecting your bones will help you to live a longer, more active life.
 However, osteoporosis is not restricted to older women.

-If you feel a bone density test is needed, please contact the Breast Care Center at 956-323-1700 or contact your physician who can schedule at our state of the art facility just outside McAllen in Mission, Texas.
+If you feel a bone density test is needed, please contact the Breast Care Center at 956-323-1700 or contact your physician who can schedule it at our state-of-the-art facility just outside McAllen in Mission, Texas.